How to Prepare Your Cut Flower Garden Bed for the Spring Season

 bright colored flowers growing in the summer cut flower garden

-Amending your soil for spring planting is best done in the fall or early spring, depending on your climate and the condition of your soil.
+Amending your soil for spring planting is best done in the fall or early spring, depending on your climate and soil condition.

 Fall Amendment